bostonrb/project-night/views/index.markdown

 Interested in building useful and amazing things with the Ruby programming language?

-Come to the Project Night to code, to learn, to teach, and to hang out.
+Come to Boston Ruby Project Night.
 Work on your own project or come help someone with theirs.
 Everyone is welcome and all skill levels are encouraged.
 Food will be provided courtesy of [thoughtbot](http://thoughtbot.com/).
 Space is limited so please [RSVP][rsvp]!

 [rsvp]:http://guestlistapp.com/events/107526